satellite-image-deep-learning/techniques/README.md

 ## DeepOSM (no activity since 2017)
 * https://github.com/trailbehind/DeepOSM
-* Train a deep learning net with OpenStreetMap features and satellite imagery.
+* Train a deep learning net with OpenStreetMap features and satellite imagery

 # State of the art
 * Compute and data storage are moving to the cloud.
 Read how [Planet](https://cloud.google.com/customers/planet) and [Airbus](https://cloud.google.com/customers/airbus) use the cloud